 The company got delisted from the stock exchanges on 20th January 2003 due to non-compliance with clause 21(3)(a) of the SEBI(SAST) Regulations 1997, i.e., the public’s shareholding fell below 10%.
 Cadbury UK, which is now owned by Kraft Foods wanted to own 100% of the company to benefit from the fast-growing market and they applied to delist the shares.
 Since the promoters holding exceeded 90%, they could pass a resolution for a compulsory buyback.

 Delisted Companies in India #2 – Kodak India Ltd.

-Kodak India Ltd. got delisted from the stock exchanges from 23rd may 2003 due to non compliance with clause 21(3)(a) of the SEBI(SAST) Regulations 1997, which are SEBI’s takeover code norms.
+Kodak India Ltd. got delisted from the stock exchanges on 23rd May 2003 due to non-compliance with clause 21(3)(a) of the SEBI(SAST) Regulations 1997, which are SEBI’s takeover code norms.
 It provided an exit option to existing shareholders at Rs.
 350 per share.

 Kodak UK and Eastman Kodak held a whopping 93.96% stake in Kodak India at that time.
 Since the public holding fell below 10% as per SEBI’s norms, it got delisted.

 Delisted Companies in India #3 – Otis Elevator Company (India) Ltd.